 Gestalt therapy is a psychotherapy technique that focuses on the client.
 This client-centered approach helps people understand what is going on in their lives within the present moment.
 Sometimes, the human mind remains mired in past memories and experiences.
 Instead of allowing these memories to determine their lives, clients can re-enact the past, learn about negative thought patterns and discover how certain behaviors prevent them from becoming happy.
+Contact The Willows at Red Oak to learn about our gestalt therapy program for women.

 How Gestalt Therapy Works